alen6516/doc/cmd/sysctl.md

     Load in sysctl settings from the file specified or /etc/sysctl.conf if none given.

 # Example
+$ sysctl -a
+    * show all kernel parameters

 $ sysctl -p
     * load the new configuration after modifying /etc/sysctl.conf